-BIG BRAIN, a super computer made by Humanoido is a giant intelligent machine, the largest in existence at the Lab.
-Ten years in the making, living and semi-cognizant, it has over 240,000 processors/ technology expansions.
+BIG BRAIN, a supercomputer made by Humanoido is a giant intelligent AI machine, the largest in existence at the Lab.
+Twenty years in the making, living and semi-cognizant, it has over 240,000 processors/ technology expansions.
 Join us in this exciting adventure as it continues to grow, explores the Universe, creates its own projects and expands its dominion into the unknown and worlds beyond!
 Start by clicking the ABOUT tab.

 PROTECTING THE BIG BRAIN AGAINST EARTHQUAKES WITH THE CODDLER

 After experiencing its first earthquake, steps were taken to protect the Big Brain against future quakes.

 1) Lower Center of Gravity